johnzhang320/spring-boot-kafka-json-tumbling-hopping-window-aggregation-inventory/README.md

 ## Key Points
   1. Implement tumbling and hopping time window to capture specific rejected count based on inventory transaction aggregation
   2. Comparing two time windows not only by the analysis but also by real tansaction event stream and simulate real conditions
-  3. Inventory transaction include state of "ADD" item to inventory and take item from inventory call "SHIPPING","APPROVE","REJECT"
+  3. Inventory transaction include state of "ADD" item to inventory and take item from inventory call "SHIPPING", "APPROVE", "REJECT"
-  4. Aggregation transforms inventory transaction into inventory
+  5. Aggregation transforms inventory transaction into inventory
-  5. Supported by Generic Json Serializer and Json Deserializer and Object Serdes, topology and spring boot use same objects without other transform intermediate class such as Avro.
+  6. Supported by Generic Json Serializer and Json Deserializer and Object Serdes, topology and spring boot use same objects without other transform intermediate class such as Avro.
+  7. Through many real data tests, we found some important point: when we setup time window to capture events withing 20 seconds and rejected count>=10, then create potential fraud alert objects.
+When rejected events meet this condition, Tumbling Windows either totally not captured or partially captured "fraud" events first time running test data cause different result from next time running.
-  6. Through many real data tests, we found some important point: when we change the object's key to that never be used prviously, Tumbling windows first time still report last time key rejected count, second time it may miss or partial miss reject counts as fraud even they meet fraud condition, However using exactly same transform with different window type, Hopping window first time report fraud exactly if they meet fraud condition.
+  8. However using exactly same transform with different window type, Hopping window first time report fraud exactly if they meet fraud condition.

 ## Tumbling and Hopping Window Analysis